cockpit-project/cockpit/doc/reauthorize.md

 PAM usage
 ---------

-The pam_authorize.so PAM module is in the PAM auth and session stacks for the following (below some other PAM module that has authenticated the user):
+The pam_reauthorize.so PAM module is in the PAM auth and session stacks for the following (below some other PAM module that has authenticated the user):